asellam/LFL-KIN/README.md

 1. Run the code
 1. The program will return the performance of SVM's NuSVC with different nu values.

-**You can easily test the feature extraction method using other types of classifiers, you just need to Modify the part where we create SVM classifiers and fit it to training data (Lines 103 and 105) then change 'model.predict' to your classifiers prediction routine (line 110)**
+**You can easily test the feature extraction method using other types of classifiers, you just need to Modify the part where we create the SVM classifier and fit it to training data (Lines 103 and 105) then change 'model.predict' to your classifiers prediction routine (line 110)**

 # Important
 Before running the code make sure to: